VTuber: Breakout

-Hololive Production, under Cover Corporation, manages over 90 VTubers from around the world across six branches; hololive, hololive ID, hololive EN, HOLOSTARS, HOLOSTARS EN and hololive DEV_IS.
+Hololive Production, under Cover Corporation, manages over 90 VTubers from around the world.

 Nijisanji, under AnyColor Inc., manages over 160 VTubers from around the world across two branches; NIJISANJI and NIJISANJI EN.

 VShojo was founded in November 2020 as one of the first VTuber agencies based in the Western world.

 In late 2016, Kizuna AI, the first VTuber to achieve breakout popularity, made her debut on YouTube.
 She was the first to coin and use the term "virtual YouTuber".
 Created by digital production company Activ8 and voice-acted by Nozomi Kasuga, Kizuna AI created a sense of "real intimacy" with fans, as she was responsive to their questions.
 Within ten months, she had over two million subscribers and later became a culture ambassador of the Japan National Tourism Organization.
 Kizuna AI's popularity can be attributed to the oversaturation of traditional webcam YouTubers and for aspects of characters that the audience would not expect.
 For example, despite her otherwise juvenile appearance, Kizuna AI often uses profanity in her videos when she gets frustrated while playing a game.